 Take a look at Turtle Lake

-Officially known as International Square, Ho Con Rua (Turtle lake) is a name of the traffic circle with fountains, connecting three streets: Vo Van Tan, Pham Ngoc Thach and Tran Cao Van in Saigon.
+Officially known as International Square, Ho Con Rua (Turtle Lake) is a name of the traffic circle with fountains, connecting three streets: Vo Van Tan, Pham Ngoc Thach and Tran Cao Van in Saigon.

 The Turtle Lake area is now one of the most active dining areas from morning to night, with many restaurants and bars around.
 Especially at night, you can find many Vietnamese meeting friends and eating street food around the corner.

-Designed with only large concrete pillars plug into the lake bowl, the Turtle Lake is associated with the anecdote related to Feng Shui of the President of the Republic of Vietnam Nguyen Van Thieu.
+Designed with only massive concrete pillars plug into the lake bowl, the Turtle Lake is associated with the anecdote related to Feng Shui of the President of the Republic of Vietnam Nguyen Van Thieu.